sushkov-r/papers-wiki/papers/ml/multimodal/Vision-Language-Action-Models.md

 ## Models

 - **[[CLIPort]] (2021)**
-  Combined CLIP-style visual-language embeddings with affordance-based manipulation policies.
+  Combined [[CLIP]]-style visual-language embeddings with [affordance-based manipulation policies](TransporterNetworks).
 Used in tabletop pick-and-place tasks.
 - **SayCan (Google, 2022)**
   Paired a large language model with visual grounding to plan high-level goals, then delegated execution to low-level robot skills.
 Demonstrated robots executing language commands in real-world kitchens.
 - **PaLM-SayCan (2022)**
   Extended SayCan using PaLM LLM.
 Provided better reasoning for task decomposition and grounding in affordance functions.
 - **RT-1 (Google, 2022)**
   A transformer-based robot policy trained on large-scale data of robot interactions.
 Input: images + language command.
 Output: low-level robot actions.
 Introduced the concept of **robotic transformer policies**.
 - **RT-2 (Google DeepMind, 2023)**
   Vision-Language-Action model trained on both internet-scale vision-language data and robot action data.
 Enabled robots to generalize from web knowledge to novel real-world tasks (e.g., "throw away the trash if it’s banana peel").
 - **Octo (2023–2024)**
   Open-source generalist VLA model trained across many robot platforms and datasets.
 Focused on reproducibility and community use.
 - **OpenVLA (2024)**
   Open-source alternative to RT-2, built to unify vision-language-action datasets into a generalist policy.
-## Applications

-- **Robotics**
-  Instruction-following for manipulation, navigation, cleaning, cooking, and other household or industrial tasks.

-- **Embodied AI and Simulation**
-  Agents in simulated environments (e.g., Habitat, MineDojo) that take natural language commands and act.

-- **Interactive Agents**
-  Virtual assistants and avatars that can perceive images, reason with language, and interact with environments through action APIs.

-- **Autonomous Systems**
-  Vehicles, drones, and multi-modal decision-making systems benefiting from natural language grounding.
 ## Timeline
 - **2021:** [[CLIPort]] demonstrates combining CLIP embeddings with robotic actions for manipulation.
 - **2022:** SayCan introduces LLM planning + robot skills; PaLM-SayCan scales this with a larger LLM.
 - **2022:** RT-1 proposes Robotic Transformer trained on large robot datasets.